01binary/zeroweb/src/articles/kalman-filter.md

      0     0   200
 ```

+Kalman filter will eventually converge on a more accurate estimate covariance.

+However, over-estimating the uncertainty of the initial guess will cause the algorithm to ignore model predictions while over-estimating the measurement variance will cause the algorithm to ignore measurements.

+Recall that Kalman filter works by calculating a ratio between the two uncertainties, so if either one is many orders of magnitude greater than the other, it will break the filter.

 ## noise covariance

-A process *noise* or *disturbance* covariance matrix looks exactly like estimate covariance, but it encodes the covariance of random *noise* affecting each state variable within a single algorithm iteration.
+A process *noise* or *disturbance* covariance matrix usually denoted by `Q` looks exactly like estimate covariance, but it encodes the variance of Gaussian *noise* affecting each state variable within a single algorithm iteration.

 > Noise or disturbance is the difference between the system model and the real system.
-Its covariance represents the likelihood of state variables being affected by random occurrences like external forces, noise, or the system state being derived from imperfect (noisy) inputs.
+Its covariance represents the likelihood of state variables being affected by random occurrences like external forces, noise, or the system state being updated using imperfect (noisy) inputs.

-Similarly to estimate covariance, you could build a disturbance covariance matrix by *projecting* the same *variance* across the board:
+Similarly to estimate covariance, the approximate variance of noise or disturbance affecting all state variables in the same way could be *projected* across the diagonal:

 ```matlab
 noiseCovariance = ...